ldilley/UOX3/README.md

 1) (Linux only) `sudo apt install build-essential`
 2) (Linux only) `sudo apt install cmake`
 3) Navigate to the **UOX3** project folder in your command window.
-4)'cd Build' - Moves to a build directory
+4)'cd Build' - Moves to a build directory.
-5)'cmake ../source -DCMAKE_BUILD_TYPE=Release' - Generates make files for building
+5)'cmake ../source -DCMAKE_BUILD_TYPE=Release' - Generates make files for building.
-6)'cmake --build . --config Release' - Builds the system
+6)'cmake --build . --config Release' - Builds the system.
-7)'cp ./uox3 ../data' - This will copy the uox3 binary to the data directory
+7)'cp ./uox3 ../data' - This will copy the uox3 binary to the data directory.

 </details>